 Research has been completed, with accomplishment of the intended tasks.
-Although neither sensor meets all of the desired criteria, the research indicates that each has some potential for practical application to the soil moisture measurement problem.
+Although neither sensor meets all of the desired criteria, the research indicates that each has some potential for practical applicaton to the soil moisture measurement problem.
 Operational problems encountered during the field evaluation should be resolved during the development of production models.
-A production model of the diclectric sensor is available from Ecotec Corp., Needham Heights, Mass.
+A production model of the dielectric sensor is available from Ecotec Corp., Needham Heights, Mass.

 The essential findings of the study have been published as NCHRP Research Results Digest 121.
 The agency report has been distributed to the Program sponsors and other interested persons.
-It will not be published in the regular NCHRP report series but is available on loan upon written request to the NCHRP.
+It will not be published in the regular NCHRP report series but is available on a loan basis (see final page of this section for ordering information).